-It’s common in cough syrups, but dextromethorphan is also taken recreationally to induce a variety of highs.
+It’s usually found in cough syrups as a cough suppressant but that’s not all it’s used for.
+Dextromethorphan is also taken recreationally to induce a variety of highs.
 DXM creates several ‘plateaus’ of effects, meaning different doses produce different experiences.
 Users usually ingest it by drinking over the recommended dosage of over-the-counter syrup, swallowing gel caps, or snorting pure DXM powder.
 The drug is a semi-synthetic derivative of morphine, a chemical found in opium.

 What are the effects of DXM?

 If you take it for a cough and cold, likelihood is you’ll just be drowsy.
 But let’s be real, that’s not why you’re here.
 You’re looking for effects including:

 - When you take DXM recreationally, you are effectively overdosing on medicine, and it is impossible to predict exactly what will happen to you.
 Regular DXM users report that different doses create different effects.
 Typically, a low dosage is supposed to create a mild stimulant effect or an intoxicated effect similar to alcohol or cannabis.

 - In higher doses it can cause a dreamlike feeling of separation from your body with visual hallucinations and can be similar to taking ketamine.

 - It can cause a euphoric good mood with uncontrollable giggling and laughing.